Blue Mountains National Parks

 Megalong Creek Estate

-A boutique vineyard situated in the beautiful Megalong Valley, Blue Mountains.
-Grape varieties including Viognier, Pinot Grigio and Shiraz.
-Recently planted Pinot and hope to start producing a Pinot wine in 2021.
+Megalong Creek Estate Vineyard was established in 2002, a boutique vineyard situated in the beautiful Megalong Valley, Blue Mountains.
+Wines are ‘Single Vineyard’ and include Viognier, Pinot Grigio, Pinot and Shiraz.
 The range of wines also includes a Sparkling which have been named ‘Prozzante’, this is a lightly sparked Prosecco style wine.
-The grapes are grown and hand picked in the Megalong Valley, then transported to Mudgee for wine making.
-The wine Wine maker is the award winning and highly regarded wine maker – Jacob Stein of Robert Steins wines.
+The wine maker is the award winning and highly regarded winemaker – Jacob Stein of Robert Steins wines.